cyanochroite/celestine/README.rst

 -----
 View, tag, and organize your photos.
 Work in progress.
 Not currently functional.

-Old Description:
 By default this is a command line application.
 Should work anywhere Python 3 code can be run.
 The code has several folders dedicated to specific pluggins.
 If package not found, code not run.
 Can actually be deleted if desired.

 Older description:
 Decided that the main reason behind this was an attempt to use HTML as my GUI.